 So many theatrical interpretations of the Gospels end with the resurrection, but this film takes a different approach.
 I like that in retelling the story of Saul’s conversion, we get a portrait of the early Church immediately after Jesus’ ascension.
 Purists will point out the discrepancies in reenacting the Scriptural accounts of these stories (for example, during the Pentecost scene, the Holy Spirit is shown only as wind with no tongues of fire, and the disciples do not speak in various tongues as the Scripture indicates).
 However, for me, there were enough scenes that brought the biblical narratives to life to make it worthwhile – the aforementioned Pentecost account, the Disciples struggling with issues concerning Jewish versus Gentile converts to Christianity, and the Apostles fanning out across the Roman Empire to spread the news of Jesus Christ.
 I also appreciate that the movie does not dwell on gratuitous depictions of the Christian persecutions taking place at the time, making this film, available to watch on Amazon Prime, family-friendly.

 I intentionally limited my list above to relatively recent offerings that may not have caught your attention yet.
 Of course, classics like “The Mission” (1986), “Lilies of the Field” (1963), “The Song of Bernadette” (1943), “The Ten Commandments” (1956), “The Passion of the Christ” (2004) or “Jesus of Nazareth” (1977) could also be included to round out your marathon.
-Admittedly though, you could watch my whole list and not see a single flannel shirt-wearing divorcee who hates Easter in it.
+Admittedly though, you could watch my whole list and not see a single flannel shirt-wearing suitor stuck in his hometown until after the annual Easter parade.